ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    * Classic infrastructure: Copy the **Private** service endpoint.
 It will be used later in the configuration of the application.
    * VPC infrastructure: Copy the **Direct** service endpoint.
 It will be used later in the configuration of the application.

-Before creating the bucket, you will grant **secure-file-storage-cos** access to the root key stored in the {{site.data.keyword.keymanagementserviceshort}} service instance.
+Before creating the bucket, you will grant the {{site.data.keyword.cos_short}} service instance access to the root key stored in the {{site.data.keyword.keymanagementserviceshort}} service instance.

 1. Go to [Identity & Access > Authorizations](https://{DomainName}/iam/#/authorizations) in the {{site.data.keyword.cloud_notm}} console.
 2. Click the **Create** button.
 3. In the **Source service** menu, select **Cloud Object Storage**.
-4. In the **Source service instance** menu, select the **secure-file-storage-cos** service previously created.
+4. In the **Source service instance** menu, select the {{site.data.keyword.cos_short}} service instance previously created.
 5. In the **Target service** menu, select **Key Protect**.
 6. In the **Target service instance** menu, select the {{site.data.keyword.keymanagementserviceshort}} service instance created earlier.
 7. Enable the **Reader** role.